 Understand the Context: Always consider the context in which the probability is being presented.
 What is the total number of possibilities?
 What are the potential consequences of the event occurring?
 A clear understanding of the context is essential for making informed decisions.

 Example: In the context of a medical diagnosis, a one in ten billion chance of a particular side effect might be considered acceptable if the alternative is a life-threatening condition.
-However, in the context of a consumer product, the same probability of a defect might be unacceptable if it could lead to serious injury.
+Still, in the context of a consumer product, the same probability of a defect might be unacceptable if it could lead to serious injury.

 -